 In 2015 Euro TV fans in the US, UK, and Canada who wanted to legally download the binge-worthy and award-winning Danish political drama Borgen were finally able to get them at iTunes, where all three seasons were made available as exclusive digital downloads.

-Then in 2016 iTunes launched the first two seasons of The Bureau (Le bureau des légendes), the gripping French spy thriller starring Mathieu Kassovitz (Amélie); the original Irish Gaelic version of period drama Dominion Creek (An Klondike); and the complete series of Italian crime drama Romanzo Criminale, based on the novel of the same name by criminal court judge and author Giancarlo De Cataldo.
+Then in 2016 iTunes launched the first two seasons of the French spy thriller series The Bureau; the original Irish Gaelic version of period drama Dominion Creek; and the complete series of Italian crime drama Romanzo Criminale, based on the novel of the same name by criminal court judge and author Giancarlo De Cataldo.

 There are plenty of other titles that you can download from iTunes, too, including the German spy thriller Deutschland 83 and war drama Generation War, Swedish crime drama/mystery series Henning Mankell’s Wallander and Maria Wern, and French period drama Maison Close and crime drama Spiral, amongst others.

 MHz Choice is the first SVOD streaming platform in the US dedicated to English-subtitled original-language programs from Europe.
 It currently has one of the largest stateside libraries of Euro TV titles, and screens more than 3000 hours worth of Euro TV classics and new dramas, mysteries, thrillers, comedies, and documentaries each month.